MouseUnSnag/MouseUnSnag/README.md

    [How to make the mouse wrap from corners when moving between monitors? - superuser.com](https://superuser.com/questions/865469/how-to-make-the-mouse-wrap-from-corners-when-moving-between-monitors)

    <img src=https://i.stack.imgur.com/5Rlji.png width="400"/>

+3. **MouseUnSnag** also wraps the cursor around from the right edge of the rightmost monitor, to the left edge of the leftmost monitor, and vice versa.
+(I don't have a fancy graphic for that one!)

 ## How does it do it?
 **MouseUnSnag** uses the low-level Win32 WH_MOUSE_LL callback to monitor the user's intended movement of the mouse.
 It also monitors the current position of the cursor on the screen.
 When **MouseUnSnag** detects that the mouse has tried to move beyond the edge/corner of the screen, but the cursor was not able to move, then it knows that the cursor is "stuck", and will attempt to sensibly move the cursor to an adjacent monitor, if one exists.